OWASP/owasp-mastg/PULL_REQUEST_TEMPLATE.md

 - [ ] Your contribution has proper formatted markdown and/or code
 - [ ] Any references to website have been formatted as [TEXT](URL “NAME”)
 - [ ] You verified/tested the effectivnes of your contribution (e.g.: is the code really an effective remediation?
 Please verify it works!)
+- [ ] Are your commit messages referring to the issue that you want to fix?
+Are the commit messages descriptive of the change you want to apply?

 If your PR is related to an issue.
 Please end your PR test with the following line:
 This PR coveres issue #<insert number here>.